Battling Under-21s surrender to Swedes

 Republic of Ireland 0 Sweden 3

 Irelands Under-21 team were not overawed by this comprehensive scoreline in yesterdays Under-21 friendly.
 Ian Evans young side never let up until the final whistle in a sunny Birr Town AFC ground.
-The first half saw the exchanges fairly equal.

 The Irish defence, well marshalled by former English under-age panellist Andy O Brien, had to be alert to the two Swedish front runners Berglund and Andersson.